Ugur22/BlogProject_P1/README.md

 Blogify
 ==============

 This project is written in the Symfony framework.

-This project was my attempt at creating my own version of Medium.
+It was my attempt at creating my own version of Medium.

-This project contains the following features:
+This website contains the following features:
 - Posting blogs
 - show blogpost
 - comment on blogsposts